Cabarrus County License Hearing Guide

 Possible Outcomes

-• Restricted/Hardship License Granted: Even if your suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under certain circumstances (see below).
+• Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in North Carolina

-Even with a suspended license, you may be able to obtain a limited driving privilege (hardship license) in North Carolina.
+Even with a suspended license, you may be able to obtain a limited driving privilege in North Carolina, allowing you to drive for essential purposes.
+The requirements include:

 Getting Your License Back